 - Expert talk.
 In-between the critical and social talk, I aim to insert the expert talk.

 - Exploratory talk.
 The idea with critical talk is perhaps to engage in exploratory talk.
 By asking follow-up questions and inserting my own understanding, I also hope to engage students in exploratory talk.
 This can be difficult, depending on the course format or if a group is new, which means sometimes one is successful and other times not, but one can always try to do better next time.

 - Meta talk.
 I use metatalk, for example, when explaining what we will do today: first, we will…, second, we will… and for assignments.

 - Pedagogic talk.
-My interpretation is switching from formal or academic English to informal English.
+My interpretation of pedagogic talk is switching from formal or academic English to informal English.
 This is something that I found difficult as a new teacher.
 Even if I have improved today, I can still improve on pedagogic talk.